sandeshkota/DesignPatterns/README.md

 Pattern is not a code that you can refer in your project.
 It is more of a concept which should be customized based on the need and adopted in your project.

 ### History
-Patterns as a concept gained popularity after the book "**Design Patterns: Elements of reusable Object Oriented Software** was published in 1994 by four authors who are famously called as **Gang Of Four**
+Patterns as a concept gained popularity after the book **Design Patterns: Elements of reusable Object Oriented Software** was published in 1994 by four authors who are famously called as **Gang Of Four**

 ### Classification